xvw/capsule/README.md

 opam install yocaml_unix yocaml_yaml yocaml_jingoo
 ```

+And since the JavaScript part of the application relay on ... `npm`, you have to
+install `npm` and running `make` will build the inner library... `hell.js`.

 If everything went well, which I don't doubt for a second, the project should be
 compilable and executable, you can now contribute to this blog, for example, to
 correct spelling mistakes...
 For ease of use, I use `make` as a very